Uninett/Howitz/README.rst

 User management
 ===============

-Due to how Zino protocol 1 does logins, the password (here called token) needs to be stored in plain text in every client.
+Due to how Zino protocol does logins, the password (here called token) needs to be stored in plain text in every client.
 For security reasons it is not desirable to ever store this token in a cookie or otherwise in a browser, so instead the token is stored where the browser cannot get to it, in a user database local to the frontend server.

-When logging in to Howitz a user uses a normal password (not the token) which is used to safely fetch the token for connecting to the Zino protocol 1 server.
+When logging in to Howitz a user uses a normal password (not the token) which is used to safely fetch the token for connecting to the protocol server.
 This password can be treated like any other password and be put in a vault or a password manager.